tianocore-docs/edk2-CCodingStandardsSpecification/6_documenting_software/62_comments.md

 strive for terse and concise comments.
 One should be able to see both the comment, and the code being commented on, on the same screen.

-### 6.2.1 Only use C style, "/*", comments for multi-line comments and on the same line as pre-processor directives.
+### 6.2.1 Only use C style, "/*", comments on the same line as pre-processor directives, and in Doxygen-style file and function header comment blocks.

 Compile can vary in their support for use of `//` in preprocessor directives (e.g. `#define`).
 Note that the mixing of `/* ... */` and `//` is not handled